-Young fans need to know racism is unacceptable
+Young fans need to know racism 'unacceptable'

 Hungary have been ordered to play games without crowds after repeated racist behaviour by their supporters.

-But due to a Uefa regulation their football association are using, a child, accompanied by an adult, is allowed to go on Saturday.
+But due to a Uefa regulation their football association is using, a child, accompanied by an adult, is allowed to go on Saturday.

 At least 30,000 fans could attend.